Jondolf/bevy_docs_extension_demo/README.md

 ## Building Locally

-To apply the documentation extensions in this directory, you must provide `cargo doc` with the relevant arguments for `RUSTDOCFLAGS` to configure the output of rustdoc.
+To apply documentation extensions to local builds, you must provide `cargo doc` with the relevant arguments for `RUSTDOCFLAGS` to configure the output of rustdoc.
 See the [`rustdoc` documentation] for a list of available arguments.